 As part of the pledge, signed by nearly two dozen legal leaders in the state, the firm has agreed to fully participate in the CBA’s Diversity and Inclusion Plan, which provides benchmarking tools and implementation goals for the next few years and beyond.
 We are proud to be part of this evolutionary process that will have a positive impact on the just application of the law and strengthens the public’s trust in the administration of justice.

-You are invited to contact a Diversity Committee member or email email@example.com for more information.
+You are invited to contact a DEI Committee member or email email@example.com for more information.
 We look forward to hearing from you.
-The members of the Diversity Committee are:
+The members of the DEI Committee are:

 - Monte E. Frank